attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 <p id="user-content-menu10"></p>
 #### ARM MBED.ORG ACCOUNT

-The project firmware, the custom code that runs on the development board, is already compiled and ready to deploy to your ISK.
+The project software, the custom code that runs on the development board, is already compiled and ready to deploy to your IoT SK.
 However, if your device is running an older version of the mbed OS or if you want to make changes to the project’s code, you’ll need access to the ARM mbed web site.
 To create an account, point your browser of choice to [developer.mbed.org](http://developer.mbed.org "developer.mbed.org").
 On the site’s home page, click the Log In/Signup button in the header bar (Figure 13) to begin the process.

+Make sure to import the NXP K64F target platform at [https://developer.mbed.org/platforms/FRDM-K64F/](https://developer.mbed.org/platforms/FRDM-K64F/).

 ![Figure 13 – ARM mbed Developer Home Page](../images/starter-kit-guide/QuickStart18.png)
 _Figure 13 – ARM mbed Developer Home Page_

 <p id="user-content-menu11"></p>
 #### OPTIONAL: CLOUDCONNECTKITS.ORG ACCOUNT

-The AT&T ISK is produced by Avnet, and they’ve created a developer portal with developer resources, sample applications and more.
+The AT&T IoT SK is produced by Avnet, and they’ve created a developer portal with developer resources, sample applications and more.
 This is not required, but Avnet recommends that you register on their site so you can be notified of any software updates as well as other pertinent information as it becomes